 As far as strategy goes, Qiagen’s CEO Peer Schatz says the company is streamlining the sequencing process through the optimization of automation, foundation in bioinformatics, and introduction of plug-and-play sequencing for less-experienced NGS users.

 The company still has a long road ahead.
 Qiagen will have an uphill battle wresting just 10% of the market from its competitors within 5 years.
-Even more worrying is the legal slap from Illumina: the titan has sued Qiagen over its use of SBS last June.
-In September, a court-ordered injunction forced Qiagen to arrest US sales of the GeneReader; but for all of the fuss, the device generates relatively little revenue, as it has yet to make an appearance as a line-item in Qiagen’s Financial Reports.
+Even more worrying is the legal slap from Illumina: the titan sued Qiagen over its use of SBS in 2015.
+A month later, a court-ordered injunction forced Qiagen to arrest US sales of the GeneReader.
+But for all of the fuss, the device generates relatively little revenue, as it has yet to make an appearance as a line-item in Qiagen’s Financial Reports.

 Ernie Doherty is a strategy consultant in life sciences, a biotechnology enthusiast, and science fiction aficionado.
 His goal is to transition the biology space to the revolutionary pace of the tech world.